 Payroll Distribution

+The District shall furnish the employee with either a paper or electronic statement.
+If statements are provided electronically, employees shall be provided access to a computer and printer for review and printing of their statement.

 At the close of the school year, employees who have completed all responsibilities and duties may request to be paid their remaining salary prior to the end of the fiscal year.

 References: